idnantimar/DBCV-revisited/README.md

 ## Time & Memory

-*Wall-clock time and peak RSS, scaling from 500 to 100,000 points*
+*Wall-clock time and peak RSS, scaling from 500 to 100,000 observations:*

 ![Runtime and peak memory across dataset sizes, for blobs10, circles, and moons](assets/time-memory-combined.svg)

-The log-log view above is the right one for reading exact scaling behavior at every size.
-Keeping N on a log scale (so the smaller sizes stay readable) but switching the value axis to linear makes the gap even more visually stark — the other three methods shoot upward while ours stays pinned near zero across the same range:
+*Keeping N on a log scale (so the smaller sizes stay readable) but switching the value axis to linear makes the gap even more visually stark.*

 ![Runtime and peak memory across dataset sizes, linear scale](assets/time-memory-combined-linear.svg)

 ## Score

-*Agreement with felsiq's reference implementation*
+*Agreement with felsiq's reference implementation:*

-Score for each dataset, method, and run, across all sizes. `kdbcv` is excluded here — see [Available Options](#available-options) for the implementation issue we found and reported ([Issue #3](https://github.com/Kaufman-Lab-Columbia/k-DBCV/issues/3)); it remains in the [Time & Memory](#time--memory) benchmarks above since that issue doesn't affect runtime/memory measurement.
+Score for each dataset, method, and run, across all sizes. **NA** marks a run that did not finish at that size (timeout, out-of-memory, or crash) — same convention as the **✕** markers in [Time & Memory](#time--memory).

 ### blobs10